 Employment Outlook for Journalists

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for reporters and correspondents will decline by 9% from 2014-2024, while in the same time period, jobs for editors will decrease by 5% and jobs for photographers will increase by 3%.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for reporters and correspondents will decline by 12% from 2018-2028, while in the same time period, jobs for editors will decrease by 3% and jobs for photographers will decrease by 6%.
 This is chiefly due to consolidation among large publishing and broadcasting media outlets, coupled with a decrease in the advertising revenue that supports those outlets.

 Competition for journalism jobs is intense, especially in traditional media outlets such as large metropolitan newspapers, national magazines, TV stations and broadcasting networks.
 The best bet to enter this field is by working in smaller markets, starting as an intern or apprentice.
 Other hopeful future journalists may explore new media jobs, producing content for the Web or wireless communication devices.
 Working as a freelance newspaper reporter or article writer is another way to break in.